Homemade mayonnaise can be made with just 2 ingredients, in 30 seconds ~ and you have one of the great sauces in

 Just think about it—the freshest, creamiest, purest mayonnaise possible, in 30 seconds.
 That’s way less time than it takes to grab a jar at the supermarket and wait on the checkout line.

 I’ve made mayo from scratch before, the old fashioned way, standing by the food processor for many minutes sloooooowly drizzling the oil according to the classic method for making mayo.
-Actually French chefs use a whisk, which is even more laborious.
+Actually French chefs insist on a whisk, which is even more laborious.
 My arm literally ached the next morning.
 If you’ve made your own mayonnaise the old fashioned way and loved it, you owe it to yourself to try this.

 There are lots of youtube videos demonstrating how to make this, but they are all a little different, and I went through several attempts at this before figuring it out.
 From my experience, it’s the egg being at room temperature that makes the difference.
 I made it several times, with safflower oil, and then pure olive oil.
 You can also make it with virgin olive oil, but it will be richer, more yellow, and have a stronger taste.
-That can be a p;us in some recipes.
+That can be a plus in some recipes.
 You can flavor your mayonnaise with a little lemon juice and mustard, and salt, but it isn’t necessary.